speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture/2022-03-22-[Computer Architecture] Register & Memory.md

 #### Example: store the value held in $t7 into memory address 0x10(16)

-- if t7 holds the value 0xAABBCCDD, then after the swcompletes, word 4 (at address 0x10) in memory will contain that value.
+- if $t7 holds the value 0xAABBCCDD, then after the sw completes, word 4 (at address 0x10) in memory will contain that value.

 ![image](https://user-images.githubusercontent.com/79521972/159829374-33913eb0-3120-473a-a855-aa054bc24a6d.png)